zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/shortint/operations.md

 # Operations

-The structure and the operations related to the short integers are described in this section.
+The structure and operations related to short integers are described in this section.

 ## How a shortint is represented